 What does the new EU Tyre Label tell me?

-In order to help you make an informed choice, the new EU Tyre Label rates a tyre's performance in 3 key areas: fuel efficiency, wet grip and noise levels.
+In order to help you make an informed choice about which tyres are the right fit for you, the new EU Tyre Label rates a tyre's performance in 3 key areas: fuel efficiency, wet grip and noise levels.

 Affects driving economy and emissions

 Use this diagram to see how a tyre performs on fuel consumption.

 Lower rolling resistance means lower fuel consumption and CO2 emissions.

 A tyre loses energy through 'rolling resistance'.

 The rating works downwards from 'A' for the best performing tyre, to 'G' for the least performing.

 It's handy to know...
 There is a difference of 7.5% in fuel efficiency between an A and G rated tyre.